JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/javascript-the-good-parts.md

 ##### Objects

-The simple types of JavaScript are numbers, strings, booleans (true and false), null, and undefined.
+The simple types of JavaScript are numbers, strings, booleans true and false, null, and undefined.
 All other values are objects.

 The quotes around a property’s name in an object literal are optional if the name would be a legal JavaScript name and not a reserved word.
 Values can be retrieved from an object by wrapping a string expression in a [ ] suffix.
 If the string expression is a constant, and if it is a legal JavaScript name and not a reserved word, then the . notation can be used instead.